 She graduated from the Averett College equestrian program and later spent time as an instructor at the school from 1980-82.
 Over the course of her career, Law has studied with internationally recognized professionals in dressage, combined training and hunter/jumper.
 She was selected as a rider to train with then-U.S. Olympic coach Jack LeGoff.

 Law enjoys riding dressage.
 During the summer months, she serves as Director of Riding at Camp Forest Acres in Fryeburg, Maine.
 She is the mother of four children.
-Her eldest, Jessica, graduated from Mount Holyoke in May of 2013 and her youngest child, Carol will be attending Mount Holyoke in the class of 2021.
+Her eldest, Jessica, graduated from Mount Holyoke in May of 2013 and her youngest child, Carol is a member of the Mount Holyoke class of 2021.